 “And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself.”
 Luke 24:27

 My kids love to go on a good treasure hunt.
 Don’t we all?
 The Bible tells us that Jesus is where we find all the “treasures of wisdom and knowledge.”
-(Col. 2:3) Since he is the constant thread woven throughout Scripture, there is great treasure to be found in the Bible.
+(Col. 2:3) Since he is the constant thread woven throughout Scripture, there is a great hidden treasure of God found in the Bible.

-The Jesus Storybook Bible says that “every story whispers his name.”
+The Jesus Storybook Bible (affiliate link) says that “every story whispers his name.”

 Want to go treasure hunting to find Jesus?
 Below are a few passages to begin your digging: